-- “Marketing to Diabetics” writer Michael Donohoe recommends focusing on diabetes as an “epidemic” and a “death sentence.”
+- “Marketing to Diabetics” writer Michael Donohoe recommends focusing on diabetes as an epidemic, and recognizing there is a perception that the disease is a “death sentence.”

 The numbers speak for themselves: diabetes is a rising problem, and the health complications it can cause are severe.
 Marketers may be tempted to make diabetes awareness campaigns look like former New York City Mayor Michael Bloomberg’s public health ads: warnings of impending complications, gruesome descriptions of gangrenous amputations, tales of caution about people who did not manage their blood sugar levels and lost their sight, kidneys, or lives.